gerardiandre79/asljetsonyolov8/README.md

 # American Sign Language detector - NVIDIA Jetson Nano
 American Sign Language detection with Jetson Nano and YOLOv8

 Hello World!
-I am using GIT :)
+I am using GIT.

+This is my second commit.

 # Citations
 This is a project for the Jetson Community and couldn't be possible without the effort of other developers: